 © The Author(s) 2018.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: It is rare that systemic lupus erythematosus (SLE) comlicated by noncirrhotic portal hypertension (NCPH) have been reported, the reason of which is under-recognized clinically as well as pathologically.
+Core tip: It is rare that systemic lupus erythematosus (SLE) complicated by noncirrhotic portal hypertension (NCPH) have been reported, the reason of which is under-recognized clinically as well as pathologically.
 NCPH should be considered in any patient with SLE who suffers from clinical manifestations of portal hypertension in the absence of cirrhosis evidence.
 Magnetic resonance imaging could be one of non-invasive detections to rule out cirrhosis.
 Recognition of clinical presentation and associated risk factors of NCPH contributes to reduction of its missed and delayed diagnosis clinically.

 Yang QB, He YL, Peng CM, Qing YF, He Q, Zhou JG.
 Systemic lupus erythematosus complicated by noncirrhotic portal hypertension: A case report and review of literature.
 World J Clin Cases 2018; In press